How To Say You’re Welcome in Spanish

 No Hay De Qué – You may hear Spanish speaking countries use this phrase in more formal settings.
 It’s a politer way to say you’re welcome then De Nada.
 It doesn’t really translate well into English as it comes out to “nothing to thank for”.

 a la orden – Another formal way to say you’re welcome and translates to “at your command”.
 This is a common saying throughout most Spanish speaking countries and often used when assisting someone.
+It is also often used when speaking to someone elderly as a sign of respect.

 con gusto – Not as commonly used, but you may hear it from time to time.
 This phrase translates to “with pleasure”.